bcarpenter7/blog-react-final/guidelines.md

 ## Contribution Guidelines

-This repo is maintained by our SEI instructor community, and managed by [the SEI Product Advisory Board](https://generalassembly.atlassian.net/wiki/spaces/ID/pages/400785721/SEI+Product+Advisory+Board).
+This repo is maintained by and managed by [GA Engineering/Tech Pod Learning and Product Team](https://generalassembly.atlassian.net/wiki/spaces/learningteam/overview).
+However, your feedback is part of what makes this better, so feel free to offer suggestions and fixes as necessary.
 It only becomes better thanks to contributions from users like you!

 If you see any typos, errors, or bugfixes in the myGA platform content, please submit a detailed request through [this link](https://generalassembly.atlassian.net/servicedesk/customer/portal/16).